mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 bitbake-layers add-layer ../oe-meta-go
 ```

-Finally, you need to incorporate the layer specific to your board.
-Mender currently comes with two supported boards: vexpress-qemu and beaglebone, residing in `meta-mender/meta-mender-qemu` and `meta-mender/meta-mender-beaglebone`, respectively.
-Other boards may also exist that are contributed by the community, or you may need to create a board specific layer yourself for your particular hardware.
+Finally, you need to incorporate the layer specific to your device.
+Mender currently comes with two supported devices: vexpress-qemu and beaglebone, residing in `meta-mender/meta-mender-qemu` and `meta-mender/meta-mender-beaglebone`, respectively.
+Other devices may also exist that are contributed by the community, or you may need to create a board specific layer yourself for your particular hardware.

 If you wish to test using the QEMU emulator, run the following: